 The Uniformed Law Enforcement Crew assists walkers along the entire route, directing traffic at major intersections.
 To be a member of the Uniformed Law Enforcement Crew you must be a Georgia certified Law Enforcement Officer, in uniform, have the permission of your employer and be within your legal jurisdiction.

-The All-Crew Meeting is mandatory and will take place the Friday evening prior to the Atlanta 2-Day Walk.
+The All-Crew Meeting is mandatory and will take place the Friday evening prior to the Georgia 2-Day Walk.
 This is an important meeting for final preparations and last-minute details.
 Crew members will have their final team meetings, review specific details of their assignments and receive their credentials.
-This is your final chance to prepare for the Atlanta 2-Day Walk before the action begins early the next morning.
+This is your final chance to prepare for the Georgia 2-Day Walk before the action begins early the next morning.